shindavid/AlphaZeroArcade/docs/Nash-ISMCTS.md

 - If one PUCT interval is strictly greater than the others, then select the corresponding action.

-- Otherwise, the PUCT interval containing the maximum value of the interval-union intersects
+- Otherwise, the PUCT interval whose left endpoint is largest intersects
 $m\geq1$ other intervals.
 Choose randomly among the actions corresponding to those $(m+1)$ intervals, with each such action $a$ chosen with probability proportional to the _raw_ prior $P(a)$.
 We call this the _mixing distribution_.
 We emphasize _raw_ here to specify that if perturbations like softmax temperature or